 A brief isn't just for designers; it is for everyone in the process.
 While designers will be the ones working from the brief, creating the brief draws in feedback and ideas from all stakeholders.

-The client will provide the outline of what they want, this could look very detailed, or they may wish to pick your collective brains for ideas.
+The client will outline what they want, this could look very detailed, or they may wish to pick your collective brains for ideas.
 This short document will outline a creative project strategy that could incorporate anywhere from one to one hundred designers and creatives.

 Ask your client for a description of their company.
 Not something they'd pitch to an investor, but something they'd say at a party or while chatting with a friend.
 Gain insight into the company and their beliefs; note these down and add them to a document or mood board.